 Some compact gas barbecues will allow for cooking all manner of meals in a variety of styles, whether it be traditional grilling, roasting, boiling or even baking.
 You can also look out for extras, such as pizza stones and special cook pans if you really want to put your culinary skills to the test.

-If you’re wanting a gas barbecue that’s easy to clean then look for a cooking surface made of cast iron or porcelain-enamelled – but do consider that they’ll be heavier eating into your payload.
+If you’re wanting a gas barbecue that’s easy to clean then look for a cooking surface made of cast iron or porcelain-enamelled – but do consider that they’ll be heavier, eating into your payload.
 Fat trays or collectors will also make cleaning easier.
-Griddles can be easier to clean than a rack, and will give you greater cooking versality, allowing you to fry, saute and stir fry all manner of foods.
+Griddles can be easier to clean than a rack and will give you greater cooking versatility, allowing you to fry, saute and stir fry all manner of foods.

 If you like to cook with plenty of sauces and spices and have your utensils and dishes to hand then check out barbecues with storage shelves or racks.
-And the amount of people you’re generally cooking for with determine the size of your cooking surface.
+And the number of people you’re generally cooking for will determine the size of your gas barbecue’s cooking surface.